All surgical procedures, no matter how small, carry some degree of risk. Although very rare, the risks associated with a facelift can include:

 - Nerve damage

-While most risks recede during the post-operative healing process, it is important for patients of surgery to familiarize themselves with risks and consult an experienced surgeon to further reduce them.
+While the likelihood of experiencing complications typically diminishes during the post-operative healing process, it is important for surgical patients to familiarize themselves with possible risks and consult an experienced surgeon to minimize them.
+Let's take a look at some of the more common risks.

-Due to the invasive nature of the facelift procedure, there is the risk of bleeding or infection.
-Before, during, and after your procedure, an experienced surgeon will do his or her best to ensure that these risks are minimized.
+Due to the invasive nature of a facelift procedure, there is a risk for bleeding or infection.
+An experienced surgeon will do his or her best to ensure that these risks are minimized before, during, and after your procedure.
 This includes getting medical clearance from a patient’s primary care physician prior to the procedure, using meticulous sterile techniques with vigilant hemostasis during the surgery, and providing a caring follow-up during the post-operative period.

 Hematoma is the collection of blood under the skin.
-This blood collection can be an emergency since it may restrict the airway, making it difficult to breathe, and requiring surgery as soon as possible.
+This blood collection can become an emergency if it begins to restrict the airway.
+It this happens, you will require surgery as soon as possible.
 Less than 5% of patients experience hematoma.
-Dr. Raval mitigates this risk by using meticulous hemostasis during the surgery and placing drains in the neck that are removed one to two days after surgery.
+Dr. Raval mitigates this risk by using meticulous hemostasis during the surgery and by placing drains in the neck that are removed one to two days after surgery.

-There are two kinds of possible nerve damage after a facelift procedure.
+There are two kinds of possible nerve damage that can occur after a facelift procedure.
 Sensory nerve damage can numb the surgical area for a few weeks and up to 6 months.
-In rare cases does numbness persist indefinitely.
+In rare cases, numbness persists indefinitely.

 Motor nerve damage affects the movement of the face.
-Damage to the nerve that moves the lower lip is most common and can lead to a crooked smile in less than 1% of patients.
+Damage to the nerve that moves the lower lip is most common and can lead to a crooked smile, though this only occurs in less than 1% of patients.
 Full facial movement usually returns within a few weeks.

 LEARN MORE ABOUT FACELIFT RISKS

-You can learn more about the risks of facelift surgery by consulting with an trusted surgeon who may help reduce risks with years of experience.
+You can learn more about the risks of facelift surgery by consulting with an trusted surgeon who may help reduce risks with talent, care, and years of experience.